graphql/graphiql/packages/graphiql/README.md

 - `readOnly`: an optional boolean which when `true` will make the `QueryEditor` and `Variables` panes readOnly.

 - `docExplorerOpen`: an optional boolean which when `true` will ensure the `DocExplorer` is open by default when the user first renders the component.
 If the user has toggled the doc explorer on/off following this, however, the persisted UI state will override this default flag.

+- `headerEditorEnabled`: an optional boolean which enables the header editor when `true`.
+Defaults to `false`.

 ### Children (dropped as of 1.0.0-rc.2)